3 Keys to Become a Great Mentor

 Empowerment and trust create win-wins on teams.
 When I choose ministry students, I am not looking for mere slaves or servants to accomplish my goals.
 I want dreamers and co-laborers—those who can make us better.
 When a ministry student feels they can influence me and what we are doing, they have much greater buy-in to their mentorship, our ministry, and to me.
 As they are stretched through my believing in them more than they believe in themselves, they experience personal and ministry victories, which create momentum and a desire for more.
 These assignments and opportunities can include participating in ministry travel with me, having a few minutes to speak in team meetings, collaborating on projects, or sharing online prophetic encouragement to leaders around the world.

 When I was a senior pastor in Nevada during the ’90s, the town I was in had a gold mine.
 They moved hundreds of tons of dirt a day, but no one talked about the dirt.
 They only talked about gold.
 People won’t mind you moving their dirt as long as they know you are looking for gold in them.
 Yes, mentoring people means giving feedback and requiring upgrades from people in attitudes and behaviors, but great leaders continually remember that they’re in the gold business.
 These often hard-won tools have been transformative for my teams over the years.
-We bless you as you empower and raise up the next generation of leaders—you’re destined to succeed!

 Recent Posts